 Being safe online when you want to be private

 Use of the deep web is pretty inevitable online, and with the dark web, these experiences can just be more private, protecting you from some aggressive advertisers, and general data collection.
 But like with the public, surface web, you’ll encounter dangers with both, so make sure you’re taking precautions before you use either.

 Primarily, with deep web use, you want to make sure you protect your passwords and your personal information.
 Phishing scams may have you log in to a fake page to obtain your password, and then raid your personal information, so make sure URLs you type your password into have “https” at the start, and are the correct address, not a slightly different version.

 When on deep web sites, don’t give out personal information often either.
 Giving it to strangers could harm you in multiple ways, but if you get hacked, even giving it to people you know could become devastating.
 Basically, just make sure anything you put out on deep web sites, or on any sites, is information you’re comfortable getting out no matter what.

 With the dark web, privacy is nice, but with it can come a lack of accountability, and a lack of scruples.
 A seemingly innocuous link there could get you to download a virus, and there wouldn’t be much means for retribution or punishment.

 Agreeing to a deal on the dark web is highly inadvisable, as you don’t really know who you’re talking to, or what they might really be offering.
-And of course, frequenting parts of the dark web that are less than savory might eventually get you in trouble.
-It’s best to avoid those all together, which is easy enough to do since they’re not super easy to access.
+And of course, visiting parts of the dark web that are less than savory might eventually get you in trouble.
+It’s best to avoid those altogether, which is easy enough to do since they’re not super easy to access.

 All of these warnings apply as much to the public parts of the Internet as they do to these private ones.
 And just like with the public parts, knowing the dangers listed above exist is the main way to fight them.